ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-2.md

 Sparse autoencoders attempt to learn a basis (the dictionary $$\mathbf{W}_d$$) that aligns with these underlying feature directions.
 The overcompleteness ($$d_{\text{dict}} > d_{\text{model}}$$) provides enough representational capacity to assign individual dictionary elements to individual features, and the L1 penalty encourages the selection of the sparsest explanation for any given activation $$\mathbf{x}$$.

+The practical success of this approach has been notably demonstrated in large-scale models.
+For instance, **Templeton et al. (2024) in "Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet,"** successfully applied sparse autoencoders to Anthropic's Claude 3 Sonnet model.
+They were able to extract a vast number of interpretable features, some of which appeared to be safety-relevant (e.g., related to detecting harmful content).
+This work underscores that dictionary learning is not merely a theoretical construct but a technique that scales and can yield meaningful insights even in state-of-the-art LLMs.

 ## Conclusion

 The superposition hypothesis offers a critical insight into the workings of neural networks, explaining how they efficiently represent numerous features by encoding them as directions in activation space, rather than assigning them to individual neurons.
 This leads to the phenomenon of polysemanticity, where single neurons respond to multiple unrelated concepts, complicating direct interpretation.